Faster provable sieving algorithms for the Shortest Vector Problem and the Closest Vector Problem on lattices in $\ell_p$ norm: Introduction

 \section{Introduction}

 A lattice $\cL$ is the set of all integer combinations of linearly independent vectors $\bb_1,\dots,\bb_n \in \R^d$,

-We call $n$ the rank of the lattice, and $d$ the dimension of the lattice.
+We call $n$ the rank of the lattice and $d$ the dimension of the lattice.
 The matrix $\bB=(\bb_1,\dots,\bb_n)$ is called a basis of $\cL$.
 A lattice is said to be full-rank if $n=d$.
-In this work, we will only consider full-rank lattices unless otherwise stated.
+In this work, we only consider full-rank lattices unless otherwise stated.

-The two most important computational problems on lattices are the Shortest Vector Problem ($\svp$) and the Closest Vector Problem ($\cvp$).
+The two most important computational problems on lattices are the Shortest Vector Problem ({$\svp$}) and the Closest Vector Problem ($\cvp$).
 Given a basis for a lattice $\cL \subseteq \R^d$, the goal of $\SVP$ is to compute the shortest non-zero vector in $\cL$, while the goal of $\cvp$ is to compute a lattice vector at a minimum distance to a given target vector $\vect{t}$.
-Typically the length/distance is defined in terms of the $\ell_p$ norm, which is given by:
+Typically, the length/distance is defined in terms of the $\ell_p$ norm, which is given by

-These lattice problems have been mostly studied in the Euclidean norm ($p=2$), which is also the most popular one.
+These lattice problems have been mostly studied in the Euclidean norm ($p=2$).
 Starting with the seminal work of~\cite{1982_LLL}, algorithms for solving these problems either exactly or approximately have been studied intensely.
-These algorithms have found applications in various fields like factoring polynomials over rationals~\cite{1982_LLL}, integer programming~\cite{1983_L,1987_K,2011_DPV,2011_EHN}, cryptanalysis~\cite{1990_O,1998_JS,2001_NS}, checking the solvability by radicals~\cite{1983_LM}, and solving low-density subset-sum problems~\cite{1992_CJLOSS}.
-More recently, many powerful cryptographic primitives have been constructed whose security is based on the {\em worst-case} hardness of these or related lattice problems~\cite{1996_A,2007_MR,2009_G,2009_R,2011_BV,2013_BLPRS,2014_BV,Pei16,2017_DLLSSS}.
+These algorithms have found applications in various fields, such as factoring polynomials over rationals~\cite{1982_LLL}, integer programming~\cite{1983_L,1987_K,2011_DPV,2011_EHN}, cryptanalysis~\cite{1990_O,1998_JS,2001_NS}, checking the solvability by radicals~\cite{1983_LM}, and solving low-density subset-sum problems~\cite{1992_CJLOSS}.
+More recently, many powerful cryptographic primitives have been constructed whose security is based on the {{worst-case} } hardness of these or related lattice problems~\cite{1996_A,2007_MR,2009_G,2009_R,2011_BV,2013_BLPRS,2014_BV,Pei16,2017_DLLSSS}.

-\subsection{Prior work}
+\subsection{Prior Work}

-The lattice algorithms that have been developed to solve $\SVP$ and $\CVP$ are either based on sieving techniques \cite{2001_AKS, 2015_ADRS}, enumeration methods \cite{1985_FP,1987_K}, basis reduction \cite{1982_LLL,1987_S} or Voronoi cell based deterministic computation \cite{2013_MV,2011_DPV,2013_DV}.
-The fastest of these run in time $2^{c n}$, where $n$ is the rank of the lattice and $c$ is some constant.
-Since the aim of this paper is to improve time complexity of sieving algorithms we will mainly focus on these.
+The lattice algorithms that have been developed to solve $\SVP$ and $\CVP$ are either based on sieving techniques \cite{2001_AKS,2015_ADRS}, enumeration methods \cite{1985_FP,1987_K}, basis reduction \cite{1982_LLL,1987_S}, or Voronoi cell-based deterministic computation \cite{2013_MV,2011_DPV,2013_DV}.
+The fastest of these run in a time of $2^{c n}$, where $n$ is the rank of the lattice and $c$ is some constant.
+Since the aim of this paper is to improve time complexity of sieving algorithms, we mainly focus on these.
 For an overview of the other types of algorithms, interested readers can refer to the survey by Hanrot et al. \cite{2011_HPS}.

-\subsubsection{Sieving algorithms in the Euclidean norm}
+\subsubsection{Sieving Algorithms in the Euclidean Norm}